ofekhalabi/WizTask/README.md

 The Lambda function is written in Python and deployed via Terraform.
 It exposes two HTTP endpoints through API Gateway **v2**:

 - **GET `/read`**
-  Reads data from the S3 bucket.
+  Takes a `file_name` query parameter and returns the file contents from the S3 bucket.

 - **POST `/write`**
-  Writes data to the S3 bucket.
-  Expects a JSON payload in the request body.
+  Accepts a JSON payload and writes it to a file in the S3 bucket.
+Returns the generated file name.

 Both endpoints are accessible via the API Gateway URL output by Terraform.